Neufund/ico-transparency-monitor/README.md

   3. `null` if the answer was **Not Applicable** and couldn't be answered

   `addedBy` Name of the person that added this ICO.
 This will be displayed on the ICO monitor next to this ICO

+  `longLoading` If ICO takes long time to analyze you can add this flag `true`.
+It will change caption shown when ICO is being analyzed.
 ### Examples
 Best way to learn how to add new ICO is to look at existing examples.
 Let's take EOS ICO
 ```